vikrantinfostretch9/BoundlessKit-iOS-HelloWorld/README.md

 There are 4 possible paths, shown by the `switch` statement, that can be taken based on the resulting `reinforcement` string.

-3 out of the 4 paths were chosen by the app developer on the [Dopamine Developer Dashboard](http://dashboard.usedopamine.com), and the last 1 is a "neutralResponse" which purposefully does not show anything to maintain a certain surprise factor.
+3 out of the 4 paths were chosen by the app developer on the [Dopamine Developer Dashboard](http://dashboard.usedopamine.com).

+The last 1 possible path is a "neutralResponse" which purposefully does not show anything to maintain a certain surprise factor.